 - Can detect business logic errors and conduct scans behind logins.

-- Provides compliance-specific scans and reports.
+- Offers compliance-specific reports.

 Features: